-Ordering at a counter and taking a number is fine for chai lattes and unevenly-toasted bagels.
-But when it comes to a $25 bowl of pasta, this type of setup means the food should be fantastic.
-And that’s not the case at Tortello, a pricey counter-service spot in Wicker Park serving pasta in a space with the charisma of a middle schooler who just got their braces tightened.
+Ordering at a counter and taking a number is normal for chai lattes and bagels.
+But when it comes to a $20 bowl of pasta, this type of setup means the food should be fantastic.
+And luckily that’s the case at Tortello.

 Nice and crispy on the outside without being too dry inside.
 Get this, but get it with ricotta and honey.
 Otherwise, it’s not worth it.